5 Services and Charges

 5.8.2 Other changes to charges

-The charges for the use of the rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network. (the basic service package) are set and levied by Bane NOR within the scope of the Railway Regulations, Sections 6-1 to 6-5 and the Directive 2012/34/EU, with any subsequent amendments and additions.
+The charges for the use of the rail network rail networkThe rail network managed by Bane NOR, which is the entire Norwegian rail network. (the basic service package) are set and levied by Bane NOR within the scope of the Railway Regulations, Sections 6-1 to 6-5 and the Directive 2012/34/EU, with any subsequent amendments and additions.
 These changes must fall within the framework drawn up in the Railway Regulations, Chapter 6.

 Relevant users will be notified in writing of changes to charges for access to and services at service facilities, and changes to charges for additional services and ancillary services at a consultation at which railway undertakings will be given a deadline of at least three months in which to comment.